Forever Changes: Background

+For Da Capo, Love's second studio album, the band expanded from five members to seven in order to take on a more jazz-influenced style.
+Shortly after the album's release, however, bandleader Arthur Lee decided the experiment had run its course and fired drummer-turned-keyboardist Alban "Snoopy" Pfisterer and saxophonist and flautist Tjay Cantrelli.
+This left a lineup of Lee (lead vocals), Bryan MacLean (rhythm guitar), Johnny Echols (lead guitar), Ken Forssi (bass), and Michael Stuart (drums).

 Love in 1966; one year before the beginning of the album's recording.

-In 1966, Love released two albums: a self-titled debut album and Da Capo.
-Both were moderately successful, as were the singles "My Little Red Book" and "7 and 7 Is"; (Note: Love and "My Little Red Book" were released in March 1966 and, respectively, reached number 57 on the Billboard Top LPs and number 52 on the Billboard Hot 100.
-Released in July, "7 and 7 Is" peaked at number 33 and would be the highest-charting single of the band's career.
-Da Capo reached number 80, which was seen as a disappointment.) however, success was halted by bandleader Arthur Lee's refusal to tour.
-Lee expressed a fear of leaving the band's home city, Los Angeles.

-For Da Capo, Love had expanded from five members to seven in order to experiment with a more jazz-influenced style.
-However, shortly after the album released, Lee decided the experiment had run its course and fired saxophonist/flautist Tjay Cantrelli and drummer-turned-keyboardist Alban "Snoopy" Pfisterer.
-The Forever Changes lineup of Love comprised Lee, Bryan MacLean (rhythm guitar), Johnny Echols (lead guitar), Ken Forssi (bass guitar), and Michael Stuart (drums).

 By 1967, the band was facing major internal conflicts.
-Echols explained: "We were [before] totally united: living together, (Note: During 1966, four members of Love lived together in a rented-out mansion that they nicknamed "The Castle".
-According to biographer John Einarson, the residence began in April and lasted "less than a year", with Lee moving out in September.) practicing together, and playing together. [...]
-But as more people started to recognize the group, there became these little factions.
-Arthur had his little clique, Bryan had his [...]
-They began to pull the group apart."
+The members were growing apart and, as a result, rehearsing and performing less.
 Lee's relationship with MacLean, Love's other songwriter, was deteriorating.
 In a 1992 interview, Lee spoke of him and MacLean "competing a bit like Lennon and McCartney to see who would come up with the better song.
 It was part of our charm.
 Everybody had different behaviour patterns.
 Eventually, the others couldn't cut it".

 Love were also at odds with their label, Elektra Records.
 After recording Da Capo, the band attempted for a third time to sever their contract with the label.
 The resulting May 1967 agreement required them to produce one more album.
 Throughout 1967, Lee also grew envious of the success of fellow Elektra band the Doors, whom he had been integral in getting signed.
-However, it has been countered that the Doors were more willing to work on the road than Lee.
+However, it has been countered that the Doors were more willing to work on the road than Lee, expressed a fear of leaving the band's home city, Los Angeles.